Transform Your Language Class into a Fun Adventure

 2. Gamify Vocabulary and Grammar

 Games transform review sessions into something students look forward to.
-Classic favorites like “Jeopardy”-style quizzes or even simple charades with vocabulary words keep energy high.
+Classic favorites like “Jeopardy”-style competitions or even simple charades with vocabulary words keep energy high.
 A little competition can go a long way in making practice fun.
 A game of Kahoot or GimKit, anyone?

 3. Personalize the Content